 Only unexpected or unusual events qualify.
 It doesn't count if you knew about it before being dispatched, like a forecasted weather event, or if you could have planned a route around it, like normal rush-hour traffic delays.

-What counts as Adverse Driving Conditions:
+What counts as an Adverse Condition:

 According to the FMCSA it can be any number of adverse weather-related events that include snow, sleet, fog.
 It also includes roadways being covered with ice and snow.